ioos/sanctuarywatch/docs/installation.md

 1. Download the zipped version of the [Graphic Data theme](https://github.com/ioos/sanctuarywatch_graphicdata/releases/download/v1.0.0/graphic_data_theme.zip) from our GitHub repository.
 1. Install the theme by uploading it via the WordPress Admin ([here's how to do that](https://www.wpbeginner.com/beginners-guide/how-to-install-a-wordpress-theme/])).
 Activate the Graphic Data theme.
 1. Kick back and relax with the beverage of your choice, because you are done.
 Nice job!
+    - Well, maybe you are done.
+If there are other plugins that you need for your particular use case, go ahead and install them now.